grafana/agent/docs/flow/reference/components/targets.mutate.md

+---
+aliases:
+- /docs/agent/latest/flow/reference/components/targets.mutate
+title: targets.mutate
+---

 # targets.mutate

-The `targets.mutate` component rewrites the label set of the input targets by applying one or more `relabel_config` steps.
+`targets.mutate` rewrites the label set of the input targets by applying one or more `relabel_config` steps.
 If no relabeling steps are defined, then the input targets will be exported as-is.

 The most common use of `targets.mutate` is to filter Prometheus targets or standardize the label set that will be passed to a downstream component.
 The `relabel_config` blocks will be applied to the label set of each target in order of their appearance in the configuration file.

-Multiple `targets.mutate` components can be specified by giving them different name labels like "keep-backend-only" in the following example.
+Multiple `targets.mutate` components can be specified by giving them different labels.

 ## Example